 For that reason, applicants who outline the specific contributions they could make to the Tuck culture, the ways in which they intend to make them, and the reasons they are specially equipped to do so, will make a positive and lasting impression on the adcom.
 Taking the time to learn about the school’s special programs and extracurricular activities – whether through a visit to campus, conversation with alumni or reading the Clear Admit School Guide to Tuck – will pay dividends here.
 Moreover, indicating the ways in which you would excel in each of these involvements will go a long way in proving to the adcom that you are poised to make a positive impact on the school community.

-This question calls for a more careful balance between teamwork and leadership than last year, when “collaborative” leadership was not specified in the prompt.
-To fully address the first part of the prompt, applicants will need to clearly outline a leadership experience involving a team, explaining how they approached the leadership task, as well as how their efforts affected others and the organization’s bottom line.
+This prompt is nearly identical to Tuck’s second question from last season, with one important change: whereas last year’s formulation called for a “collaborative” leadership experience, this season’s prompt is open to a wider range of options.
+This may be a boon to applicants with limited experiences to choose among, though those who do have more collaborative and team-oriented examples at their disposal would likely do well to keep this prior emphasis on collaboration in mind when selecting their responses.
+Applicants will need to clearly outline a leadership experience, explaining how they approached the leadership task, as well as how their efforts affected others and the organization’s bottom line.
 The meaning inherent in this experience can take any number of forms – perhaps you produced dramatic results on a project or simply learned a practical lesson about teamwork – but whatever its source, this should be built into the essay along with a picture of the overall process.
-Given the adcom’s increased focused on collaboration, an experience in which the applicant shared the leadership role with another individual could also be a good choice in order to showcase one’s ability to work well with his or her peers.

 Call Veritas Prep at +1-310-295-2098 or click to